microbiomedata/docs/content/home/src/reference/software_development.md

 ### GitHub Actions

 We use [GitHub Actions](https://docs.github.com/en/actions) for a variety of automation tasks.
 In general, we strive to automate as many tasks as possible.
-The things we do using GitHub Actions include:
+Here are some tasks we've automated using GitHub Actions:

 - Running automated tests and code quality assessment tools
 - Regenerating and deploying web-based documentation to [GitHub Pages](https://pages.github.com/)